tocchan/guildhall/sdst/README.md

 ### Week 2 - Combat & Audio
 #### Task List
-- [ ] Visually show which units are selected (world space)
+- [ ] 10%: Visually show which units are selected (world space)
-- [ ] Display list of selected units (screen space) - includes type and current health
+- [ ] 05%: Display list of selected units (screen space) - includes type and current health
-    - [ ] Color based on health percentage (> 80% green, > 30% yellow, red)
+    - [ ] 05%: Color based on health percentage (> 80% green, > 30% yellow, red)
-- [ ] Be able to spawn units as part of a team
+- [ ] 05%: Be able to spawn units as part of a team
-    - [ ] `set_team` command to switch commander team
+    - [ ] 05%: Ability to switch team during gameplay (command or hotkey)
-    - [ ] Can only select and issue orders to units who are part of your team
+    - [ ] 05%: Can only select and issue orders to units who are part of your team
-- [ ] With a unit selected, when right-clicking...
+- [ ] 10%: With a unit selected, when right-clicking...
     - [ ] ...move when clicking just terrain (current behaviour)
     - [ ] ...attack when clicking a hostile
     - [ ] ...follow when clicking an ally team
-- [ ] Allow units to attack other units
+- [ ] 20%: Allow units to attack other units
-    - [ ] Display health bar above units that are damaged
+    - [ ] 05%: Display health bar above units that are damaged
-- [ ] Allow units to die
+- [ ] 05%: Allow units to die
-    - [ ] Dead units are not selectable
+    - [ ] 05%: Dead units are not selectable
-    - [ ] Dead units disspear after a fixed (non-zero) time (3 seconds is a good start)
+    - [ ] 05%: Dead units disappear after a fixed (non-zero) time (3 seconds is a good start)
-- [ ] Hook up 3D Positional Audio for Combat Sounds [hit, miss, death]
+- [ ] 20%: Hook up 3D Positional Audio for Combat Sounds [hit, miss, death]
+	- *note for future: explicitly state that this should be event driven*

 #### Notes
 - [Example Video](https://www.youtube.com/watch?v=fyUrOtFWbTo)